 For example, take a simple data set of two points.
 The simplest model is a straight line through the two points, or a first degree polynomial.
-However, an infinite number of other models could also fit these points: second degree polynomials, third degree polynomials…and so on.
+However, an infinite number of other models could also fit second degree, third degree polynomials—and so on.

 Fitting a small amount of data will often lead to a complex, overfit model.
 A simpler model may be underfit and will perform poorly with predictions.
 Just because two data points fit a line perfectly doesn’t mean that a third point will fall exactly on that line — in fact, it’s highly unlikely.
 Simply put, regularization penalizes models that are more complex in favor of simpler models (ones with smaller regression coefficients) — but not at the expense of reducing predictive power.

 Regularization works by biasing data towards particular values (such as small values near zero).
-The bias is acheived by adding a penalty to encourage those values:
+The bias is achieved by adding a tuning parameter to encourage those values:

 - L1 regularization adds an L1 penalty equal to the absolute value of the magnitude of coefficients.
 In other words, it limits the size of the coefficients.
 L1 can yield sparse models (i.e. models with few coefficients); Some coefficients can become zero and eliminated.
 Lasso regression uses this method.

 - L2 regularization adds an L2 penalty equal to the square of the magnitude of coefficients.
 L2 will not yield sparse models and all coefficients are shrunk by the same factor (none are eliminated).
 Ridge regression and SVMs use this method.